 HUMAN HEALTH + WELL BEING

-More green space and reduced paved surfaces will encourage a pedestrian-oriented environment with full connectivity to the existing communities of Saskatoon through bike networks and public transportation.
-Use of lighted pathways and trails throughout the community will support walking and riding in safe and green environments.
+More green space and reduced paved surfaces will encourage a pedestrian-oriented environment promoting connectivity through bike networks and public transportation.
+Use of solar powered lit pathways and trails throughout the community will support walking and riding in safe and green environments.

 SOIL + VEGETATION